open-mmlab/mmflow/README.md

 - **Flexible and Modular Design**

-  We decompose the flow estimation framework into different components, which make it much easy and flexible to build a new model by combining different modules.
+  We decompose the flow estimation framework into different components, which makes it much easy and flexible to build a new model by combining different modules.

 - **Plenty of Algorithms and Datasets Out of the Box**